zootella/cold3/README.md

 $ npx wrangler login
 ```

- * Fixed a mess on Windows where wrangler was installed globally, and had an expired or incorrectly permissioned OAuth token.
+Previously fixed a mess on Windows where wrangler was installed globally, and had an expired or incorrectly permissioned OAuth token.
 Wranger should be installed in the project, only.
 Deleted `C:\Users\UserName\AppData\Roaming\npm\wrangler.ps1` and `C:\Users\UserName\.wrangler`.
-Also deleted `cold3/.wrangler` and `cold3/node_modules` and repeated `npm install` to fix this.
+Also deleted `cold3/.wrangler` and `cold3/node_modules` and repeated `npm install`.

 ## Make a new repo on GitHub